CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

 Duration: 20 minutes

-While GitHub Copilot offers suggestions for numerous languages and a variety of frameworks, it excels when it comes to Python, JavaScript, TypeScript, Ruby, Go, C#, and C++.
-The Copilot can also assist in query generation for databases.
+GitHub Copilot provides suggestions for a multitude of languages and frameworks, excelling particularly with Python, JavaScript, TypeScript, Ruby, Go, C#, and C++.
+Moreover, Copilot offers valuable assistance in generating queries for databases.

-In this exercise, you will have the opportunity to explore and apply the use of Python in conjunction with Copilot, and you will do so with the benefit of receiving multiple suggestions.
+In this exercise, you will have the chance to delve into Python and leverage Copilot’s capabilities, benefiting from a variety of suggestions.

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Following are the examples of what you'll most likely see in this exercise, but the exact suggestion may vary.